 Any land used for the purposes of public recreation and is available for community use and enjoyment in a variety of ways, regardless of ownership.
 Community open spaces support formal sport and play and/or informal activities (e.g. walking, cycling and relaxation).
-These include local-level parks and recreation grounds at the neighbourhood level, amenity and memorial spaces, natural green spaces, and larger district-level (i.e. destination) parks and recreation grounds that generally serve wider communities from a larger catchment, including from across the district.
+These include local parks and recreation grounds, amenity and memorial spaces, natural green spaces, and larger district (i.e. destination) parks and recreation grounds.